 Copyright exists on many mediums and platforms.
 We encounter it everywhere, every day.
 It is important to think twice when using any work that does not emanate from you and most importantly: When in doubt, ask for permission.

-Zama Buthelezi, partner at Spoor & Fisher South Africa, is an attorney of the High Court of South Africa and a trade mark practitioner with LLB and LLM degrees from the University of KwaZulu-Natal.
+Article by Zama Buthelezi, partner at Spoor & Fisher South Africa, is an attorney of the High Court of South Africa and a trade mark practitioner with LLB and LLM degrees from the University of KwaZulu-Natal.
 Having co-authored the International Comparative Legal Guide to Copyright (Global Legal Group) in 2018, she is also the writer of numerous articles for industry media.